tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 The game is overseen by a _judging party_, also called _game master_.
 Its role in the original game is to make sure that nobody is cheating and everything in the game happens according to the game's rules.
-He validates transactions and he applies fines equal to the amount of the starting money when players to not respect their transactions.
+He validates transactions and he applies fines equal to the amount of the starting money when players do not respect their transactions.

 We will describe the exact instance of the game that we will use (with variations in the rules) in details in [][gamerules].